Ozzymara/mind-haven/README.md

 Could-haves

-4. Resource Links in a Grid Layout: As an external user, I want a grid layout for external links to mental health resources styled with Bootstrap buttons to make them stand out.
+4. Resource Links in a Grid Layout: As an external user, I want a grid layout for external links to mental health resources, styled with Bootstrap buttons to make them stand out.
 5. A dynamic carousel for inspirational quotes at the top of the page.
 6. Develop a user-friendly messaging feature with clear input fields and submission functionality.